bvirxx/bLUe_PYSIDE/README.md

 This File is part of bLUe software.

-Copyright (C) 2017-2019 Bernard Virot
+Copyright (C) 2017-2020 Bernard Virot

 ## WEB SITE

-See the [bLUe web site](http://bernard.virot.free.fr/) for images and tutorials.
+See the [bLUe web site](http://bernard.virot.free.fr/) for images, tutorials and user manual.

 ## DESCRIPTION

- bLUe proposes a modular and comprehensive GUI for photo edition, featuring a large set of controls as adjustment layers, including
-3D LUTs, 2.5D LUTs and curves in various color spaces.
+bLUe is a layer-based image editor.
+Its goal is to integrate a 3D LUT editor with more traditional tools to propose a modular and powerful GUI for photo editing.
+The program is fully modular : tools are implemented as independent adjustment layers using a common GUI.
+New functionality can be added very quickly and any imaging library exposing Python bindings can take advantage of the GUI.

 A 3D LUT is a table representing a 3D cube of color nodes.
 Image pixels are associated with nodes, based on their color.
 Changes are applied to each node individually, giving full control over colors.
-When changes in color do not depend on the pixel brightnesses, the table is called a 2.5D LUT. bLUe can create and edit 3D and 2.5D LUTs.
+When changes in color do not depend on the pixel brightnesses, the table is called a 2.5D LUT. bLUe can create and edit 3D LUTs and 2.5D LUTs.

-  * 2.5D LUTs are edited in a *perceptual editor* by selecting, grouping and moving nodes as projections onto a (hue, saturation) color wheel.
+  * 2.5D LUTs are edited in a *perceptual editor* by selecting, grouping and moving color nodes on a hue-saturation color wheel.
 Nodes are bound to an elastic grid and a grid smoothing algorithm is provided to even the changes in color.
 Grid transformations are supported to interactively modify the overall gamut.

  * 3D LUTs are controlled by curves defining changes (additive or multiplicative shifts)